Pithikos/python-websocket-server/README.md

   * Multiple clients
   * No dependencies

-Notice that this websocket-server doesn't support the more advanced features like SSL etc. The project is focused mainly on making it easy to run a websocket server for prototyping or testing.
+Notice that this implementation does not support the more advanced features like SSL etc. The project is focused mainly on making it easy to run a websocket server for prototyping, testing or for making a GUI for your application.

 Usage